OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

     When the build completes, the **dist** folder in the root directory of your add-in project will contain the files that you'll deploy in subsequent steps.

-10. To deploy, select the Files explorer, select and hold (right-click) your **dist** folder, and choose **Deploy to Static Website via Azure Storage**.
+10. To deploy, select File Explorer, select and hold (right-click) your **dist** folder, and choose **Deploy to Static Website via Azure Storage**.
 When prompted, select the storage account you created previously.

     :::image type="content" source="../images/deploy-to-static-website.png" alt-text="Selecting the dist folder, right-clicking, and choosing Deploy to Static Website via Azure Storage.":::